What is your Metabolism?

 Can I build muscle and lose fat at the same time?

 Losing fat and gaining muscle is the definite goal at Body Measure, however we find that only about 5% of our clients achieve this.
 To grow muscle and lose fat at the same time there must be a perfect balance of nutrition, calories, rest and appropriate gym workouts.
 Our experts at Body Measure can advise you about this.

 Can kids get DEXA scanned?

-Children certainly can get DEXA scanned, however if they are under 18, they must have written permission from a doctor asking for it.
+Children under the age of 18 can not get a DEXA scan.
+Unless there is written permission from a doctor asking for it.